Higgs Fletcher & Mack LLP

 In addition to his health care practice, Mr. Harrigan is a business and corporate lawyer with substantial experience in forming new business entities and structuring, negotiating, and documenting the acquisition and sale of businesses.
 He also served as an arbitrator for the American Arbitration Association, handling cases involving business and management agreements, large contract claims, partnership disputes, franchisor-franchisee disputes, claims against securities brokers, and disputes between physicians, medical groups, and independent practice associations (IPAs).

-Mr. Harrigan emphasizes the importance of extensive information collection and careful discernment of his client’s issues and goals before rendering advice or offering solutions.
+In his practice, Mr. Harrigan emphasizes the importance of extensive information collection and careful discernment of his client’s issues and goals before rendering advice or offering solutions.
 “I ask a lot of questions and I listen,” he explains.
 His dedication to the law reaches beyond his particular area of expertise.
-Serving as Chair of Higgs Fletcher & Mack’s Transactional Practice Attorney group, Mr. Harrigan oversees and monitors the non-litigation specialty areas of the firm: corporate and securities, health care, real estate, tax, estate planning and administration, immigration, and intellectual property law.
+Serving as Chair of HFM’s Transactional Practice Attorney group, Mr. Harrigan oversees and monitors the non-litigation specialty areas of the firm: corporate and securities, health care, real estate, tax, estate planning and administration, immigration, and intellectual property law.